Virumbugiren: Production

 In March 1999, Susi Ganeshan was able to convince producer Shanti Thiagarajan to fund his first feature film, after he left Mani Ratnam's team of assistant directors.
 The film was initially titled Thithikkum Thee and was to feature to Murali in the lead role of a firefighter.
 In return for producing his first film, Shanti Thiagarajan requested Ganeshan to also work on another film starring her son Prashanth in the lead role and consequently, Ganeshan finalised a script titled Pepsi: Generation Next.
 In a turn of events, Prashanth replaced Murali in the director's first project, which was retitled as Virumbugiren in early 2000.
+The film is based on real events happened in Susi's native village Vallivelampatti.

 The project, Virumbugiren, was launched at Hotel Chola Sheraton, Chennai on 19 January 2000 with Susi Ganeshan, an erstwhile assistant of Mani Ratnam being introduced as a director.
 It was announced that the film would have cinematography by K. V. Anand, music by Deva, lyrics by Vairamuthu, art by Thota Tharani editing by Suresh Urs and special effects by Venki; and it would be produced by Vandana Bhatt and Mary Francis under the banner of V.M.
 Creations.
 The event was compered by Uma Padmanabhan, while attendees included Kamal Haasan, Mani Ratnam and Prabhu Deva.
 Actor Vivek refused a role in the film citing that the script was so good that there was no need for a separate comedy track, while Prashanth underwent special training for his role as a fire fighter.
-Sneha applied for a role in the film after seeing and advertisement for the auditions in a newspaper.
+Sneha applied for a role in the film after seeing advertisement for the auditions in a newspaper.
 The story of the film was taken from one of Susi Ganeshan's novels titled Vakkappatta Bhoomi.

 Despite its launch in early 2000, the film went through production troubles and released nearly two years after the launch.
 A host of Prashanth starrers which were launched after Virumbugiren such as Star, Chocolate and Majunu were subsequently released earlier.
 Sneha, for whom Virumbugiren was the first film she signed, was reported to be amongst the reasons for the delay after her popularity created problems in her call schedules.
 The producer of the film had to approach Vijayakanth, the president of the actor's association (Nadigar Sangam) and Sarath Kumar, also an office bearer, to intervene and resolve the dispute.
 Similarly Susi Ganesan also completed and released another film, Five Star, in between the production delays.